Sustainable Business Engagement and Outreach

 Sustainable Business Careers

-Knowledge of triple bottom line accounting and an interest in sustainable business are becoming increasingly relevant in the job market.
+Knowledge of triple bottom line accounting and an interest in sustainable business is becoming increasingly relevant in the job market.
 Students with a minor in sustainable business or an interest in working for B Companies or other organizations that are motivated by more than profit have increasingly more jobs from which to choose.
 Learn more on the Walker College's Truist Student Leadership Center's site.

 Walker College International Programs

 The Walker College of Business encourages students to study abroad and provides a variety of short-term international programs designed to develop international business skills and intercultural knowledge.
 Most programs with a specific emphasis on sustainable business are listed with the course designator BUS 3055 or 4055.
 For a full list of upcoming faculty-led programs, visit the "international" tab on this webpage.
-The 2022-23 faculty-led programs with a sustainability emphasis are:

 • William R. Holland International Impact Exchange Program This immersive international impact exchange program explores Asia and the US in a changing world.
 A unique international learning journey allows participants to explore business design and comprehensive internationalization strategies by visiting with organizations and individuals shaping the business landscapes across Asia and the world.